 Proverbs 1:8 – Listen, my son, to your father’s instruction; don’t neglect your mother’s teaching;

-Tomorrow is Father’s Day.
-Since my Dad has been gone for several years, I often reflect upon what my Dad taught me.
+Yesterday was Father’s Day.
+Since my Dad has been gone for several years, I often now reflect upon what my Dad taught me.
 I see his spoken and unspoken instructions to my siblings and I ringing loudly in my life.
 Here’s just a few things I learned from my Dad.

 - Be involved in your community.
 Rather than just talk about how things could be different, my Dad become involved and looked for ways he could be part of the change.
 My Dad was involved in a variety of local non-profit, volunteer causes.
 Every time I serve our local community, I pray it reflects what my Dad taught me by his example.